Term-4-CSD-Team-48/ai-endpoint/README.md

 ffmpeg -f dshow -rtbufsize 100M -pixel_format yuyv422 -i video="Integrated Camera" -c:v libx264 -s 640x360 -pix_fmt yuv420p -bufsize 1200k -b:v 600k -preset ultrafast -tune zerolatency -f flv rtmp://127.0.0.1/live/stream

-I'm assuming that the AI server is being hosted on the same machine as the streaming machine so the IP is 127.0.0.1
+2. Alternatively, you can stream from a file instead like this

+ffmpeg -i input.mp4 -c:v libx264 -s 640x360 -pix_fmt yuv420p -bufsize 1200k -b:v 600k -preset ultrafast -tune zerolatency -f flv rtmp://127.0.0.1/live/stream

 ## Issues

 ### API receiving 403 responses from POST /prompt and POST /observe

-The AI will return 403 when the request doesn't come from 192.168.0.0/16 or 10.0.0.0/16 or localhost Please ensure your're hosting the API and AI on the same LAN.
+The AI will return 403 when the request doesn't come from a local ip address.
+Please ensure your're hosting the API and AI on the same LAN.
 The alternative is to modify the code to not reject requests that are not from the above local addresses.

 # segment-anything-2 real-time